tlswg/sniencryption/draft-huitema-tls-sni-encryption.md

 security contexts, and is not dependent on the widely chaired secrets described in (#sharedsecrets).
-The design also does not rely on additional public key operations by the multiplexed server or by the fronting server, and thus does not open the attck surface for  denial of service discussed in (#serveroverload).
+The design also does not rely on additional public key operations by the multiplexed server or by the fronting server, and thus does not open the attack surface for  denial of service discussed in (#serveroverload).
 The session keys are negotiated end to end between the client and the protected service, as required in (#nocontextsharing).